Contributed by Fabian Jean Villanueva of Base Design.

 In May 2011, Munich’s Haus der Kunst — a non-collecting public museum for contemporary art — decided to redevelop and redesign its entire communications system and visual identity, including the logo and website.

-Based on the idea of elasticity, Base’s proposal was for a concept that focused on the qualities of flexibility, resilience, and adaptability.
-The visual system was initially founded on a morphing wordmark with irregular spacing inside the letters, which in turn sought to address the strong Neoclassical features of the architecture through the malleability of the identity system.
+Based on the idea of elasticity, our proposal was to focus on the qualities of flexibility, resilience, and adaptability.
+The visual system was initially founded on a morphing wordmark with irregular spacing inside the letters, which sought to address the strong Neoclassical features of the architecture through the identity’s malleability.

-The building’s facade is not elastic at all, reflected by the (deceptively) fixed start position of the living logo, this rigidity evaporates as soon as the logo starts moving, symbolizing Haus der Kunst’s flexible and adventurous programming.
-The design therefore emphasizes the dynamic programming of contemporary art presented in all its different formats.
-The new visual system is thus like an elastic band.
+The building’s facade is not elastic at all, reflected by the (deceptively) fixed start position of the living logo, this rigidity evaporates as soon as the logo starts moving, symbolising Haus der Kunst’s flexible and adventurous programming.
+The new visual is thus like an elastic band.

 “The relationship between form and content, between a solid, unyielding shell outside and the greatest elasticity inside, is what should characterize the work of Haus der Kunst.”

 - It portrays Haus der Kunst as a “Curiosity Sherpa” that will guide an eclectic audience through a wide variety of cultural fields.

 - A tagline, “Stretch your view,” which will serve as an invitation to discover, as well as an expression of the philosophy and curatorial process championed by Haus der Kunst.

 - The concept of a “container” aims at grouping all sorts of artifacts and cultural manifestations together and triggering interactions.